 Swelling of the eyelids can range from minor to severe and can have many underlying causes.
 In some cases, swollen eyelids may be a sign of a more serious health problem that could cause vision loss.

-Your eye doctor will can identify the cause of your swollen eyelid.
+Your eye doctor will identify the cause of your swollen eyelid.